-5.26 Check container health at runtime (Scored)
+5.26 Ensure container health is checked at runtime (Scored)

-If the container image does not have an HEALTHCHECK instruction defined, use --healthcmd parameter at container runtime for checking container health.
+If the container image does not have an HEALTHCHECK instruction defined, use --health-cmd parameter at container runtime for checking container health.

 One of the important security triads is availability.
 If the container image you are using does not have a pre-defined HEALTHCHECK instruction, use the --health-cmd parameter to check container health at runtime.